eficode-academy/kubernetes-katas/04-secrets-configmaps.md

 Despite the default value in the Dockerfile, it should now be overwritten by the deployment env values!

-However we just moved it from being hardcoded in our app to being hardcoded in our Dockerfile.
+However we just moved it from being hardcoded in our app to being hardcoded in our deployment file.

 ## Secrets using the kubernetes secret resource